ryssbowh/craft-themes/DEVELOPERS.md

 ### Theme preferences (Pro)

-Each Theme can gain control on the classes and attributes defined for each layout/block/field/file/group/region by defining a [preference class](src/base/ThemePreferences.php).
+Each Theme can define default classes and attributes for each layout/block/field/file/group/region by defining a [preference class](src/base/ThemePreferences.php).
 To override the preferences for your theme, override the method `getPreferencesModel(): ThemePreferencesInterface` of its main class.

 ### Debug (Pro)